 2. Choose the right form of address

-This example starts with a really clumsy salutation because the form I filled in didn't ask me to indicate my gender.
+This example starts with a really clumsy salutation because the form didn’t ask for gender — and still wanted to use the formal address.
 So, to work around the lack of tech, the writer of this template chose to present the reader with an awkward selection of titles.
-To make matters worse, it's not complete, potentially offending unmarried women, doctors and reverends — to name just a few.
+To make matters worse, it’s not complete, potentially offending non-binary folks, the trans community, unmarried women, doctors and reverends — to name just a few.

 - If your tech can pull the customer’s name from the form but not their gender, use their first name.

 - If you don’t know their name, best not to attempt a personal salutation at all.
 You could just say “Hello, thanks for getting in touch”.

 3. Help your customers ‘feel at ease’ — not just on the phone